When Should My Child Have an Orthodontic Evaluation?

 Goals of Early Treatment

 The long-term goal of childhood and adolescent treatment is to establish an optimally functional and cosmetically pleasing alignment of jaws and teeth, thus setting an environment for a lifetime of oral health and social confidence.
 If an early childhood screening determines there is no need for early treatment, patients will be advised about what orthodontics may be needed in the future.
 Patients will receive an invitation to establish a schedule of visits to monitor the eruption of the permanent teeth in order to start adolescent treatment at the best time for optimal tooth movement and jaw growth.

 If you are thinking about delaying evaluation of your child, we would like you to kindly reconsider.
 The initial orthodontic consultation is free and inevitably, it may actually cost less in the long run—in time, effort, and money, to address any present issues (visible or not visible to you) at the optimal time.

 Second Orthodontic Opinion

 Sometimes the prospect of needing treatment in childhood is unsettling.
 Sometimes parents wonder if there are any options.
-If your child has been evaluated by another orthodontist or a dentist, and you have received news that concerns you, Dr. Derek Sanders of Miami is available to provide a second opinion evaluation.
-He will spend time providing you with comprehensive information that will help you move forward with appropriate treatment.
-Please feel free to call our office and schedule a complimentary consultation, (305) 598-3384.
+If your child has been evaluated by another orthodontist or a dentist, and you have received news that concerns you, we can also provide a second opinion evaluation.
+Our team will spend time providing you with comprehensive information that will help you move forward with appropriate treatment.